fansoro/fansoro.org/storage/pages/blog/morfy-2.0.2.md

 <hr>

-Also, in Morfy 2.0.2 you may access current page template and set your variables if needed
+Also, in Fansoro 2.0.2 you may access current page template and set your variables if needed
 Example:
 ```
 Action::add('before_page_rendered', function() {